For the 2020/21 academic year tuition fees will be:

 If you are an EU student, you can apply to Student Finance Services for a tuition fee loan to pay your fees in the same way as for the other years of your course.

-If you started your degree after 2012/13 you may qualify for a placement scholarship .
+You may qualify for a placement scholarship .
 You will qualify if you meet any of these criteria:

 If you are taking a placement in the EU, you can also apply for support through the Erasmus scheme.